X-Men: Days of Future Past (2014)

-Singer stages all this with what reviewer Chris Nashawaty recently called a “…cocktail of gravitas and merry-prankster fun,” and I agree: In the world of X-Men, same as in the Batman trilogy, characters are complex.
+Singer, back in the director’s chair, stages all this with what reviewer Chris Nashawaty recently called a “…cocktail of gravitas and merry-prankster fun,” and I agree: In the world of X-Men, same as in the Batman trilogy, characters are complex.
 They have layers.
 Mystique may opt to follow Professor X’s hope for a world where mutants and humans can co-exist, or choose Magneto’s vision of fighting Homo sapiens at any cost.
 Her central dilemma propels the movie forward, and her choice will affect the lives of others, mutant and human alike.

 Less successful are the scenes in the future, a bit top-heavy on the ponderousness and CG and too light on the original cast.
 Plus honestly, are there no medical advances or mutant powers that can prevent Kitty from bleeding to death?
-I mean, really?

 Of course, you can’t sit and question mutant powers too much, because then the illusion begins to crumble.
 But I was still a bit confused as to how Professor X, having died and transferred his mind to a comatose man at the end of X-Men: The Last Stand, still looks exactly the same (or why, if he somehow reconstituted himself, he didn’t choose a body that could, well, walk).
 No biggie.
 The best part of the time travel arc in X-Men: Days of Future Past is that, in essence, the older movies have been retconned and the possibilities for the franchise are once again endless.
 And better yet, we can finally forget that X-Men: The Last Stand and X-Men Origins: Wolverine were ever made.